Stijnc/azure-automation-webhook-scsm-connector/README.md

 * an Azure Automation Webhook class
 * an Azure Automation Webhook Activity
 * a Service manager workflow using the azure powershell module to check the runbook job status

+## Installation
+todo

+## Usage
+todo

+## Remarks
+* webhooks are used instead of querying the automation account
+* entering webhooks is a manual task
+* I repeat: password is stored in clear text, first I need to get things working :-)
+* all other things I forgot to mention, but that are important